 How to Clean Out A Weedy Flower Garden

 First, you want to dig up all the plants you want to keep.
-If they are overgrown, its very easy to divide most perennials.
-Dividing and transplanting overgrown perennials is a great way to revitalize them.
+If they are overgrown, it’s very easy to divide most perennials.
+Dividing and transplanting overgrown perennials is a great way to revitalize large clumping plants.
 Be sure to pull out any weeds that you dug up with the plant.
 If you aren’t going to be able to replant within a few days, pot up the plants you want to reuse.
 Water them well and keep them in a shady spot.
+I like to sort the plants by groups of each kind of flower.
+That way it’s easier to find what you want when you’re ready to replant.
 If you are doing a flower garden makeover in a weekend, it’s okay to place the plant divisions in the shade without potting them.
 Again, just be sure to water your rescued plants well.

-The best way to clear out all the weeds and undesirable plants, is simply to dig.
+The best way to clear out all the weeds and undesirable plants is simply to dig.
 I cover ways to convert lawn into gardening space, but when you’re dealing with an existing overgrown, unkempt flower bed, the best way to clean it out is to dig.
-It’s hard, sweaty work, but it will be worth it when your flower bed is complete.
+The actual work is hard and sweaty, but it will be worth it when your flower bed is complete.
 This lightweight shovel is very sturdy and sharp, and just happens to be my favorite shovel.
+When you dig up plants, use a garden fork, so the roots of the plants don’t get damaged.
 Also, another tool I couldn’t do without is my CobraHead weeder.
-If one can love garden tools, I love these and both are my go to tools when I’m cleaning out an overgrown garden bed.
+If one can love garden tools, I love these and both are my go to gardening tools when I’m cleaning out an overgrown garden space.

 Just a word on invasive or aggressive perennials – make sure you’ve gotten all the roots out of your garden bed.
 You really don’t want noxious perennials, like invasive orange daylilies, growing back up in your beautiful new flower garden.
 The same goes with weeds, get them out root and all.